 Beer, a four-letter word that has the same number of essential ingredients, these are:

-For hundreds of years it has been variations in these four main ingredients that have provided us with all the different flavours, colours, textures and aromas in mankind’s favourite alcoholic beverage.
+For hundreds of years, it has been varieties and varying quantities of these four main ingredients that have provided us with many the different flavours, colours, textures and aromas in mankind’s favourite alcoholic beverage.
 But how do these ingredients vary to produce such a huge variety of beer?
 And what does each ingredient do to your beer that makes it so essential?
 Well these are the sort of questions that got us started on brewing beer.
 So here’s a little break down for all of you other beer lovers out there that want to be in the know.

-Although barley is the most widely used grain in beer making many other can be used as well, either instead of barley altogether or to enhance it; but more about that another day.
+Although barley is the most widely used grain in beer making many other can be used as well, either instead of barley or in addition to it; but more about that another day.

 Feeling more knowledgeable after that?
 We hope so!
 Like we said, these are the sort of things that got us started on brewing beer and they’re also the things we have to give careful consideration to every time we want to brew a new style.
 If you’re still hungry for more knowledge our next few articles are going to delve deeper into some of these ingredients, in turn drawing out more details and information of their variations and how they affect your beer.
 We hope to see you then!

 Unlike the Australian pale ale we discussed a few weeks ago the American pale ale has worked well to define itself and, in true American style, it is bold, boisterous and much shoutier than pales ales from elsewhere in the world.
 American pale ales are typically brewed with cleaner yeast and American hops, and it is these hops which really distinguish the American pale ales from their British and European counterparts.